instructlab/community/FAQ.md

 ### What is the software license for InstructLab?

-InstructLab and the Merlinite-7b project are distributed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The InstructLab project as well as the Merlinite-7b and Granite-7b models are distributed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ### What is the content license for InstructLab documentation?